 8. GoPro & Pole: Because on a bike, the iPhone selfie doesn’t cut it.
 I carried my GoPro Hero 6 and I use this telescopic pole with it.
 This way I could capture the entire scene (I was traveling alone so I needed to take photos of myself!).
 Watch this to see how that worked out.

-9. Biking Gloves (or Batting Gloves!): I travel with batting gloves by Under Armour, and I use them for any sport activity that requires that I use my hands.
-Kayaking, biking, rafting, zip lines or via ferrata, ropes courses… I used them constantly on my bike trip and recommend you do too.
-You can get real ones or if you’ve got a good pair of batting gloves around, use those!
+9. Biking Gloves: Biking gloves have extra padding around the heel of the hand which rests hard on your handle bars.
+If you can get a pair of biking gloves, do it.
+I use Pearl Izumi full finger gloves.
+I also generally travel with batting gloves by Under Armour, and I use them for any sport activity that requires use of my hands.
+Kayaking, biking, rafting, zip lines or via ferrata, ropes courses… I used them constantly on my first bike trips and even without the padding they helped.

 10. Biking Jersey: I really understand the function of the bike jersey now.
 It is super breathable, has a high collar in the front, and non-zippered pockets on the lower back.
 The high collar, in my opinion, is to stop bugs from splatting against your skin (the bugs can be annoying).
 The pockets obviously are a convenient place to put cell phones, sunglasses, whatever you need to hold closely, because it is very uncomfortable to ride with these things in front with constant cycling motion.